Surface preparation

 Disadvantages of surface preparation

-The above mentioned methods of surface preparation are all methods that have been performed for many years.
-Yet, over the years, many of the disadvantages and dangers of sandblasting and the various methods of surface preparation have come to light.
+Some of the methods of surface preparation, like loose abrasive blasting and/or the use of chemicals, have been performed for many years.
+Yet, over the years, many of the disadvantages and dangers of sandblasting and various other methods have come to light.

 Disadvantages of sandblasting

 As mentioned earlier, “sandblasting” is a widely used technique for preparing substrates.
-However, the sand – or other blasting grains – in many cases are too persistent for the surface.
-The force with which the grain comes into contact with the object is fierce, so damage can quickly and easily occur during blasting.
+However, the sand – or other blasting grains – in many cases are too cumbersome for smaller coating jobs.
 Because some materials are more difficult to process than others, it is recommended that this is always carried out by a professional.
-An intensive job, which also requires the necessary preparation, which makes sandblasting a relatively expensive way of surface preparation.
+An intensive job, which also requires the necessary preparation, which makes sandblasting a relatively expensive way of surface preparation for smaller jobs in m2 per day.
 But that’s not all.

-Sandblasting can be very harmful to the health of people and the environment.
-This danger lies mainly in the grains used in this process.
-Due to the high pressure involved in the blasting process, these grains break down into small particles.
+Sandblasting can be very harmful to the health of people and the environment from different perspectives such as Co2 impact.
+This danger lies mainly in the particles used in this process.
+Due to the high pressure involved in the blasting process, these particles break down into small particles.
 When inhaled, these particles can cause various health problems.
-The risks involved in sandblasting have caused this method of surface preparation to be banned in many countries.
+The risks involved in sandblasting have caused this method of surface preparation to be banned in many countries, like for instance silica sand.

 Disadvantages of chemical cleaning